GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Methodology

 To design a universal graph representation model $F$, we incorporate two main components: a GIN module $f$ \citep{xu2019powerful} and a graph transformer (GT) \citep{rampavsek2022recipe} module $g$.
-We build GIN encoder on top of transformer encoder $g_{\psi}\circ f_{\theta}\left(\cdot\right)$, where $\theta$ and $\psi$ are the parameters.
+We build a GIN encoder followed by a graph transformer encoder $g_{\psi}\circ f_{\theta}\left(\cdot\right)$, where $\theta$ and $\psi$ are the parameters.
 The GIN encoder specializes in learning local representations of the structure of a node's immediate neighborhood, while the transformer computes all pairwise node interactions, enabling global reasoning through attention mechanisms.
 The node representations of $G_i^{(j)}$ obtained from the model can be formulated as

 where $i\in[N_j]$ and $j\in[M]$.
 For convenience, we let $\mathcal{W}=\{\psi,\theta\}$, which is the set of all parameters of the GIN and GT.